 STAY: Other Montauk Hotels

-There are dozens of hotels, motels and establishments on the beach and off in Montauk.
-Those with deep pockets who want to be right on the ocean, and don’t mind being miles from downtown Montauk should look at the newly renovated Gurney’s Montauk Resort – which reopened in 2015 after a long gut renovation.
+There are dozens of hotels, motels, and establishments on the beach and off in Montauk.
+Those with deep pockets who want to be right on the ocean, and don’t mind being miles from downtown Montauk should look at the newly renovated Gurney’s Montauk Resort, which reopened after a long gut renovation.